Blog

 9. Fundraising Strategy/Sources: how you will fund your business

-Each section is roughly 1-3 pages long (remember, more does not necessarily equal better).
-When writing your plan, optimize for clarity and completeness, while still being concise.
+Each section should be roughly 1-3 pages long (remember, more does not necessarily equal better).
+Optimize for clarity and completeness, while still being concise.
 This article from Harvard Business Review is an excellent guide to creating a general business plan that can be applied to many different industries.
-Let’s take a look at each section below and how it relates specifically to coworking.

 Women working on laptops in a coworking space